- Chart

 Disclaimers:

-This information is for informational purposes only and should not be construed as investment advice.
-Financial data and market share estimates are subject to change and may vary based on the source and methodology.
+This information is compiled for analytical purposes and should not be considered financial advice.
+Market share data is estimated and subject to proprietary reporting by individual companies.
+Financial metrics and projections are based on publicly available information and are subject to change.
 Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.